VegetarianZombie/gimp-text-outliner/README.md

-# Gimp Text Outliner for Gimp 2.10
+# Text Outliner for Gimp 2.10

 This is an awesome plugin developed by Pete Nu which adds a stroke color around each layer.
 It's a great way to stroke text, but it can be used on other layers as well.
 Doing this by hand is a tedious process.